-Last week, Amazon filed its first ever lawsuit over review fraud.
+Last week, Amazon filed a lawsuit over review fraud.
 It alleges an ‘unhealthy ecosystem’ has developed to inflate the ratings of certain products on the Amazon sales platform.

 In this blog post, we’ll look at review fraud and thought about how sellers and platforms can use graph visualization to clamp down on it.

 Countless reviews are posted to the web every day.
 Sites like TripAdvisor, eBay, Yelp, Foursquare and Amazon own huge volumes of user-generated review data that sits at the heart of their sales platforms.
 When used properly, this content is a useful tool – reassuring customers of the product or service’s quality (or, if the reviews are bad, warning them of the opposite).

 Review fraud is when individuals or organizations manipulate that user-generated content to their own advantage – creating false reviews to misrepresent their business or competitors.

 It’s illegal – lying to customers for sales – and a huge headache for users, businesses and the websites being used for the attacks.

 For the websites, review data is their future profit, driving organic web traffic and sales conversions.
 Review fraud erodes customer trust and damages the integrity of the data.
 Websites cannot monetize their content if the consumers don’t trust its accuracy or validity.

 For the companies being reviewed, there’s a risk of reputation damage and lost revenue.
 Review fraud paints an inaccurate picture, turning customers away from potentially good businesses and into the hands of less scrupulous suppliers.

 As for the users, they are simply left not knowing who or what to believe.

 There are three groups of people that commit review fraud:

 The third group use a mixture of brute force review fraud methods – systematically submitting reviews knowing that a few may slip through the anti-fraud processes – and more subtle approaches, like paying existing members to submit reviews from their own accounts.

-Detecting fraud is a matter of understanding patterns in connections – in this case, connections between people, devices, locations and reviews.
+Detecting any kind of fraud is a matter of understanding patterns in connections – in this case, connections between people, devices, locations and reviews.